aeimer/vagrant-mean-box/README.md

 - Nodemon (1.11.0)
 - gulp (3.9.1?!)
 - MongoDB (3.4.3)
+- Build-Esseantial => to compile for e.g. npm install bcrypt

 ## Why
 This Box may will be used for the open-source project: https://github.com/h-da/geli